Questfall/docs/assets/gold-in-game.md

 * Can be burned to [Silver](Silver-in-game.md) (1 Gold = 10 Silver)
 * Can be used for the buying of [Loot Boxes](../mining/Items.md)
-* Can be used for the buying of XP to increase the character level
+* Can be used for the trading of low-rarity items in the [Marketplace](../mining/Items.md)
-* Can be used for the purchasing of low-rarity items from other users in the [Marketplace](../mining/Items.md)
+* Can be used for the buying of XP to increase the [character Level](../mining/character.md)
 * Can be used for [Promoting](/authors/promotion.md) of quests to make them more visible and increasing the reward
 * Can be donated to author spaces, Gold donation is received as Silver